Mathews Athanasius (born 1907)

-Mathews Mar Athenasius Episcopa (18 February 1907 – 30 November 1973) was the first missionary bishop of the Mar Thoma Church.
+Mathews Mar Athenasius Episcopa (18 February 1907 – 30 November 1973) was the first missionary bishop of the Malankara Mar Thoma Syrian Church.
 As a diocesan Episcopa he did remarkable pioneering work in organising parishes and new mission fields.
 His evangelical ardour and concern for the unreached area, made him forge ahead expansion programmes and colonisation schemes besides establishing of several institutions.

-He was noted for his deep personal dedication to Jesus Christ and his zeal for the spread of the Gospel, continuity in the Evangelical tradition of the Mar Thoma Church.
+He was noted for his deep personal dedication to Jesus Christ and his zeal for the spread of the Gospel, continuity in the Evangelical tradition of the Malankara Mar Thoma Syrian Church.
 He was full of energy and sacrificial spirit.

 Early days

 Mathews Mar Athenasius Episcopa was born on 18 February 1907 at Ayroor, in Kerala.
 He was the son of Thomas Kurudamannil, Ayroor.
 His mother was Aleyamma, sister of Titus II Mar Thoma Metropolitan, Palakunnathu, Maramon.
 Parents called him Mathaichen.

 Education

 Primary education was at Ayroor, Kozhencherry and at Kottayam.
 For higher studies he joined Kolkata (Calcutta) Bishops College high school and Saint Paul's College.
 In 1925 he was able to obtain a BA degree and in 1929 a BEd degree.
 In 1934, he proceeded to join Wycliffe College at the University of Toronto, Ontario, Canada.